 Sunderland AFC Ladies Club History

-Formed in 1999, Sunderland AFC Ladies have been at the top of women’s football in the north-east for the majority of their existence.
+Formed in 1999, Sunderland Ladies have been at the top of women’s football in the north-east for the majority of their existence.

 The club was formed when East Durham Houghall Kestrels and Sunderland Ladies combined to come under the umbrella of ‘Sunderland Women’.